 Report unauthorised development

-If you think someone is carrying out building works in Islington without the necessary permission, complete the Planning Enforcement Investigation Form below, which is under related documents.
-Please email the completed form to firstname.lastname@example.org, or call the duty planning service from Monday to Friday between 9am and 1pm.
-Alternatively you can write to us, using the following address.
+If you think someone is carrying out building works in Islington without the necessary permission, complete the Planning Enforcement Investigation Form.
+Please email the completed form to firstname.lastname@example.org.
+Alternatively you can write to us, using the following address:

 Fourth Floor, Laycock Wing